mrciolino/wiki-backup/timeline.md

 - Breezy-E starts tearing pages out of some books, and using them to roll joints.
 Sharing with Os.
 - The party encounters two tarasques fighting in a cave.
 A robotic tarasque and another one.
 They begin fighting the tarasque and intending to capture the robotic one, Bazzdos yells at the party not to kill his new robot pet.
 - Spoops uses his Ring of Magnificent size to grow to maximum size, then he attacks the tarasques.
 He absolutely obliterates the first tarasque
-- Bazzdos captures and tames the robot terrasque.
+- Bazzdos uses his magical knowledge and technical expertise to analyze the source code of the Mecha-Tarasque, allowing him to capture and tames it.
 - Bazzdos uses his ring of enlightenment to cast awaken on the Mecha-Tarasque.
 - The party seeks out Hephaestus in Olympus.
-- Breezy-E gets really into some wine while in Olympus.
+- Breezy-E gets really into some Ambrosia wine while in Olympus.
+Upon sharing it with the party they all gain a boon which empowers them further.
 - Spoops' immovable rod is destroyed when he uses it to keep the revolving door to Hephaestus' forge open to allow he and Os to pass.
 - Hephaestus, having a shared hatred for Zeus, agrees to allow Bazzdos to make a pact with him.
 - [Selune's Gathering](/Events/selunes-gathering)